ajay6303/user-configurable-medicine-reminder/README.md

 ## Tools Used
 * **Keil µVision4:** For C coding and HEX file generation.
 * **Proteus 8:** For circuit simulation and testing.
-* **GCC & GDB:** Used for cross-compilation and debugging.
+* **flashmagic:** For hardware circuit testing

 ## How to Run
-1. Load the `.hex` file into the LPC2148 in Proteus.
+1. **software:** Load the `.hex` file into the LPC2124 in Proteus.
+2. **hardware:** Load the `.hex` file into the LPC2148 kit through flashmagic.
-2. Press 'Play' to see the real-time clock.
+3. Press 'Play' to see the real-time clock.
-3. Use the external interrupts to enter the configuration menu.
+4. Use the external interrupts to enter the configuration menu.

 ![Circuit Diagram](project_circuit.jpeg)